 Making the Right Choice

 Choosing the right choice in LGBT adoptive parents is a daunting task.
-While it is rarely possible to match every wish to any couple, you can begin to paint a picture of what road you want your child to begin its travels.
+While it is rarely possible to connect every wish to any couple, you can begin to paint a picture of what road you want your child to begin its travels.
 Adoptive parents can create profiles that showcase their morals, culture, hobbies, and religious preferences.
-This can help point you in the right direction towards a matching adoptive couple.
+This can help point you in the right direction towards a connecting adoptive couple.
 Your adoption agency will also be a guiding light to help you navigate these hard choices.
 Think about these questions above and begin to form a picture in your head of your child's future.
-It will make the matching process much easier.
+It will make the connection process much easier.